nashville-software-school/bangazon-inc/orientation/FND_01_FIRST_MODULE.md

             string lastName="Smith";

             /*
-                C# now supports dynamic typing of a variable as well, but be careful with it because it will change the type depending on the value assignment.
+                C# now supports implicitly typing of a variable as well, but be careful with it because it will change the type depending on the value assignment.
             */